-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
-For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.
+- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - · Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how - If you consider the highest scores from either submission, use the highest combination of scores - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 88% 814
+Submitting SAT Scores 35% 335

-Submitting ACT Scores 27% 250
+Submitting ACT Scores 10% 98